osuosl/osuosl-pelican/content/donate/donate_faq.rst

 for databases continues to increase, we will need to purchase more servers to continue providing this service.

+.. _What projects do you support?:

 **What projects do you support?**
 The OSUOSL supports a large number of growing, high-impact open source communities.
 This includes the Apache Software Foundation, the Linux Foundation, Drupal, and many others.
 For a full list, please see http://osuosl.org/services/hosting/communities

+.. _How is the OSUOSL run?:

 **How is the OSUOSL run?**